 Michael: Thanks to Yosha [Noesjirwan] and some hard working artists at Blowfish, a lot of the legwork is carried through with puppet movements.
 We try to convey emotions with action and present information in small snippets so players can put two and two together.
 For instance, Greta jumps on a car to catch a butterfly, the car rolls down a hill and smashes into a wall, an officer drops what he’s holding and starts pointing really hard at Greta, the scene changes to Greta at home with many people in the house complaining while dad tries calming them down.

 From the information present, you can piece together that Greta, in her quest to collect butterflies, has inadvertently caused a car to crash and been accused by an officer who has taken her home, along with a bunch of disgruntled citizens who all have been affected by Greta’s troublemaking in some way.
 It’s never said explicitly, but we can use reasonable judgement to reach that conclusion.
 On top of that, there’s also the environment.
-For instance, the colors of China go from a dark blue when facing a fish monster, to yellow/green when Greta reaches safety, to purple when Monkey’s spirit is taken to the underworld, to a deep green when seeing the emperor.
-There’s a little dive into Wuxing color theory, but mostly it reflects a dramatic arc i.e. that there are highs and lows of tension and release to create catharsis with storytelling.
+For instance, the colours of China go from a dark blue when facing a fish monster, to yellow/green when Greta reaches safety, to purple when Monkey’s spirit is taken to the underworld, to a deep green when seeing the emperor.
+There’s a little dive into Wuxing colour theory, but mostly it reflects a dramatic arc i.e. that there are highs and lows of tension and release to create catharsis with storytelling.

 A.W.: How has the pandemic affected Projection?
 It’s already affected its place in events, with many going virtual like PAX.
 What was it like at PAX Online this year?